Build Power with Glute Bridges: 7 Variations Every Runner Should Try

 5. Repeat for the desired number of reps.

-Adding glute bridges into your strength training workouts provides a lot of benefits, including:
+Adding glute bridges into your strength training workouts provides a lot of benefits:

-As with most exercises, there are a great number of variations to the glute bridge.
+As with most exercises, there are a significant number of variations to the glute bridge.
 The variations increase difficulty, slightly adjust the muscles used, and, most importantly, spice up your training.

-For most of our glute bridge variations, you can count repetitions or perform the exercises in an isometric manner that is time-based.
+For most of our glute bridge variations, you can count repetitions (8-12 reps) or perform the exercises in an isometric manner that is time-based.

 An isometric exercise is, essentially, a static hold.

 Instead of counting repetitions by extending and flexing joints, you contract your muscles and stay in the same position.
-These exercises are especially beneficial for those coming off of an injury who want to gain strength but limit any specific joint movement.
+These exercises are especially beneficial for runners recovering from an injury who want to gain strength while limiting specific joint movements.ย

-Try holding the position for anywhere between 20-60 seconds for 3 reps.
+Try holding the position for anywhere between 20 and 60 seconds for three rounds.

 #1: Glute Bridge (On Heels)